AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     You can close the code at this point as everything else will be done in Azure.

+1. Duplication Prevented

+    One last note is that once again with the use of the `id` that is a pre-assigned GUID along with the `Title` as the partition key, you don't have to worry about duplicates getting inserted with the Upsert functionality just making sure any data would be updated or new records would be inserted.

 ## Wire up the automation for Event and Processing

 Now that the project is ready to respond with a Function App that has been tested and proven to be able to manually interact with blob storage and the cosmos DB, you are ready to create a trigger and post event.